YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

+#### Role Explanations:
+- The Role field seeks to explain at a glance what's the purpose of a unit, how it should be employed, and how does it compare in those roles to other units in her hull class.
+A **bold** role means that should be the unit's main purpose; an absent role means the unit cannot be relied upon to perform said role in any significant capacity.
+- DPS can be Gun, Torp, Plane or Barrage focused, and can be Low / Below Average / Medium / Above Average / High / Extreme.
+- Tank can be Light / Medium / Heavy.
+- AA can be either Carry (will spearhead the fleet's AA damage) or Support (will assist significatively to the fleet's AA damage but should not be expected to handle things on its own), with both having Light / Medium / Heavy variants.
+- Support is too varied a field and thus simply references how the unit supports others via heals, buffs or debuffs.

 #### Tier Explanations:
 - Tier 0                : The best of the best, rivaled by few and matched by none.
 They set the bar for everyone else in one or more specific areas, without their excellence being marred by some other flaw.
 - Tier 0.5              : Terrifyingly effective units with little to no real competition in their class or function, usually by virtue of exceptionally strong skills and statlines.